danielhocevar/Foundation-Model-for-Soccer/README.md

 #### Preprocessing data
 The notebook `download_data.ipynb` and the file `preprocess_data.py` contain code for downloading the dataset, and preprocessing it into the format required by the models.

+#### Visualizing model embeddings
+The notebook `embeddings_viz.ipynb` contains code for extracting embeddings from the model and visualizing them.